 Others believe Darwood to be an occupational name, meaning those who guarded (ie door-ward) the king's room, and this has some credibility in ancient Scottish records where in 1228, Alan Durward was granted a large estate in the Dee valley.
 My Family folklore suggested that all Darwoods originated from just two English families although with the benefit of recent research, this is unlikely to be true.

 East Anglia, Gloucestershire and NW England together with London

-The first recorded Darwoods that I've found appear in 1528, with The Protestation Returns of 1641 and The Hearth Tax of 1674 showing many Darwood families occurring in Huntingdonshire where my ancestors lived.
+The first recorded Darwoods that I've found appear in 1528, with The Protestation Returns of 1641 and The Hearth Tax of 1674 showing many Darwood families occurring in Huntingdonshire (now part of the County of Cambridgeshire in East Anglia) where my ancestors lived.
 Other early records show Darwoods in Gloucestershire and London at a similar time.

 Checking through various Census records (and correcting mistranscriptions) shows:

 Agents of the Canadian government toured East Anglia during the mid to late 19th century, offering inducements of land and money to persuade young families to emigrate and Darwoods now in Vancouver, were among the many families to do so.
 Darwoods also emigrated to Australia (and not just as criminals!) whilst more recently, some have emigrated to South Africa.